 Inside, the Chapel of San Brizio boasts one of the Renaissance’s greatest fresco cycles by Luca Signorelli.
 The frescos depict the usual religious themes — temptation, damnation, and salvation.

 In the cathedral museum around the corner, you can inspect 2,000 works of art preserved from the church.
 The best works are by Andrea Pisano and Francesco Mocchi.

 33. Rialto Bridge, Venice

-The iconic Rialto Bridge is one of the world’s most famous landmarks.
+The iconic Rialto Bridge is another one of the Italy’s most famous landmarks.
 It connects the sestieres (neighborhoods) of San Marco and San Polo.
 There was first a bridge located here in 1181.
 There’s been a bridge here for most of Venice’s history.

 Space was an important urban commodity.
 So the Venetians didn’t leave the bridge space unexploited.
 In 15th century, shops were added to the bridge, inspired by the Ponte Vecchio in Florence.